Tess McGill, an ambitious secretary at a brokerage firm, discovers that her boss has stolen her idea for saving a client.

 Man, these businesspeople drink a lot!
 Between mixers, cocktail parties, weddings, and engagement parties, the booze is free-flowing.
 You should treat yourself, too!
 Just don’t get too drunk, because this is a legitimately charming movie.

-Use of Your Netflix Subscription: Get The Urge To Merge
+Use of Your Streaming Subscription: Get The Urge To Merge

 If you like romantic comedies, give this seriously underrated one a shot!
 So often a romantic lead is manipulative, semi-rapey, or just a douche–but in this case, the only deception going on is Tess masquerading as someone more senior than she is.
 Jack values her for her brain (and her beauty, too, natch), and both their feelings and her ideas are real.
 I didn’t have to get on my Social Justice Warrior Soapbox once, which is more than I can say for movies like 27 Dresses, Leap Year, Pretty in Pink, Sixteen Candles, and so many others.
 That’s pretty surprising–and refreshing–for a movie made in 1988.